arielsalminen/vue-design-system-example/README.md

 ## Things to keep in mind

-* Vue Design System does not currently work with [Vue 2.5.17+](https://github.com/vuejs/vue/releases/tag/v2.5.17-beta.0) due to some breaking changes they’ve introduced, so you need to use 2.5.16 or below for now.
+* Vue Design System can’t be currently imported to a project using [Vue 2.5.17+](https://github.com/vuejs/vue/releases/tag/v2.5.17-beta.0) due to some breaking changes they’ve introduced, so you need to use 2.5.16 or below for now.